StewartLynch/CTPicker_SwiftUI/README.md

 }
 ````

-> Note:  This will then require you to add a function for updating your array.
+> Note:  This requires the additon of a `saveUpdates`function.
 You can have Xcode generate the stub for you.
 If you are not going to allow updates, you will can just leave the body empty.
-More on this in step #
+More on this in step 10 below.
 >
 > ````swift
 > func saveUpdates(_ newItem: String) {
->
+>     // if you are not allowing updates, leave the body empty
 > }
 > ````